 - All invoices should be submitted to the SGA vice president for finance for payment.

 - Promotional items purchased by organizations that do not follow this process may be subject to removal from use without reimbursement for associated costs.

-- Requests to market in the Bobcat Bulletin email or on MyQ must be submitted via the Marketing Request form under “Forms” on the Office of Campus Life Do You QU page.
+- Requests to market in the Bobcat Bulletin email or on MyQ must be submitted via the Marketing Request form under “Forms” on the Department of Campus Life Do You QU page.

 - Consistent with the university’s obligation to protect students’ privacy rights, student organizations shall not publish or broadcast any stories involving student disciplinary matters, either academic or non-academic, until the matter is fully adjudicated by the university or information is released by the university or information is made publicly available by town/state police.